nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ## About Me

 I am a PhD candidate with a focus on Developmental Neuroscience working in the Sheridan and Propper Labs at The University of North Carolina at Chapel Hill.
-My research explores the development of systems that aid learning, memory, and responses to aversive experiences (frustration, stress, threat, trauma), as aberrant expression of these systems is often associated with mental illness.
-I mainly study how these neurobiological systems are shaped by childhood violence exposure, and how these systems interact with the viscera, including the vagus nerve and the gut.
-This research program is heavily informed by rodent models of adversity rearing, specifically those focused on trauma.
+My research explores investigates neurodevelopmental mechanisms of transdiagnostic risk.
+Specifically, I study how experiences of violence shape the development of learning, memory, and emotional response systems, and how these neurobiological systems interact with bodily systems (i.e., gut microbiome and vagus nerve).

 I use a variety of methodologies and approaches including task-based fMRI and structural MRI, physiology (ie, HRV, EDA), parent-reported and self-report questionnaires, genetic sequencing, psychiatric assessments, behavioral observations, statistical modeling, and machine learning.